 Content marketing can’t happen in a silo – well, effective content marketing can’t happen in a silo.
-Previously, we’ve highlighted why a content team should be tight with product marketing and demand generation – now, we’re tackling how overall organizational silos can negatively impact content marketing.

-It’s not in an organization’s best interest for a content team to work independently from other marketing functions, sales and customer success – all three use content in their daily jobs and can provide important information that can help a content marketer do better work.
+It’s not in an organization’s best interest for a content team to work independently from other marketing functions, sales, and customer success – all three use content in their daily jobs and can provide important information that can help a content marketer do better work.
 By identifying the silos that hold back content production, amplification, and other elements important to content’s success, the quality of content can be improved.
 Why?
 Ultimately, by collaborating with different functions and departments, a content marketing team will:

 - Gain valuable insights regarding target audience needs and wants